albertoaflores/albertoaflores.github.io/_posts/2019/2019-12-03-spring-implicit-construction-injection.markdown

 }
 {% endhighlight %}

 Notice that historically, developers would have to declare the constructor with an ```  @Autowired``` annotation.
 This was so that the code can do proper injection.
-As of 4.3, that is no longer required.
+As of Spring 4.3, that is no longer required.
 This will make the new code be this way:

 {% highlight java linenos %}
 @Component
 public class TaskManager {
   private ServiceReviewPublisher publisher;

+ /**
+  * This constructor have dependency injection because of the @Component stereotype.
+  */
   public TaskManager(ServiceReviewPublisher publisher) {
     this.publisher = publisher;
   }